cypress-io/cypress-documentation/content/guides/references/best-practices.md

 Because there is no guarantee that code running in an `after` will always run.

-While working in the Cypress Test Runner you can always restart / refresh while in the middle of a test.
+While working in the Cypress App you can always restart / refresh while in the middle of a test.
 When that happens, code in an `after` won't execute.

 **What should I do then?**